Particular/docs.particular.net/tutorials/quickstart/tutorial-extending-the-system.md

 You want the **Shipping** endpoint to run when you debug the solution, so use Visual Studio's [multiple startup projects](https://docs.microsoft.com/en-us/visualstudio/ide/how-to-set-multiple-startup-projects) feature to configure the **Shipping** endpoint to start along with **ClientUI**, **Sales**, and **Billing**.

+> [!NOTE]
-NOTE:  To launch the Shipping endpoint with the rest of the solution when using Visual Studio Code, navigate to the _Run and Debug_ tab and select the _Debug All + Shipping_ launch configuration from the dropdown list.
+>  To launch the Shipping endpoint with the rest of the solution when using Visual Studio Code, navigate to the _Run and Debug_ tab and select the _Debug All + Shipping_ launch configuration from the dropdown list.

 ### Create a new message handler